plibin-vub/WIS-project/INSTALL.md

 * to be able to use Facebook OAuth, you need to register your instance of this application
  * register your application with Facebook: https://developers.facebook.com/apps
  * after registration, write down these values: App ID, App Secret, Site URL
- * NOTE: for development purposes you can use the settings as configured in the example configuration file ($WIS-project/config.xml)
+ * NOTE: for development purposes (only if you test on http://localhost:8080/db !) you can use the settings as configured in the example configuration file ($WIS-project/config.xml)
 * to be able to use the BreweryDB web services,
  * create an account at: http://www.brewerydb.com
  * after registration, write down your API key